tmaquaponics/tmaquaponics.github.io/index.md

 ---

 Welcome to the Tank-Mates Aquaponics website.
 We provide a variety of products which you can find in the shop section.
 You can also find all our posts below.
-For any business inquiries you can reach us at <strong>tankmatesaquaponics@gmail.com</strong>.
+For business inquiries you can reach us at <strong>tankmatesaquaponics@gmail.com</strong>.

 ### All Posts